 WP1 uses very small amounts of natural materials and contains very low environmental risk based on existing protocol and there is no release of material.
-There is no technical risk as methods are all well established in the second second.
-Functionality (technical risk) of the vessel under stratospheric conditions is very low risk based on prototype design and thermal vacuum testing.
+There is no technical risk as methods are all well established in the conditions is very low risk based on prototype design and thermal vacuum testing.
 Our communication system allows evaluation of system performance in flight enabling adjustments.